vandycknick/webtty/README.md

 ```sh
 ./setup.ps1
 ```

-You will need to run this command/script when making any changes to any of the messages.
+> This command/script needs to be ran after any changes to the json schema messages.

 ### Dev
 You should be able to open the project in your favourite editor and use any integrated build flows from within the editor (eg Visual Studio, VS for Mac, Rider, ...)